Song of the Fishermen: Plot

 Fisherman Xu Fu has a pair of twin children, Xiaomao (Kitten) and Xiaohou (Monkey).
-Xu Fu perished in a storm while fishing at sea.
-To repay the debts, their mother, Xu's wife, with no other choice, had to become a maid for He Renzhai, the owners of a privately owned shipping fleet.
-Unfortunately, she was fired from her job for accidentally breaking an antique of the He family.
-Shortly afterwards, she lost her eyesight due to illness.
-However, He Ziying, the He family's young master (少爷), grew up with Xiaomao and Xiaohou, and they became close friends.
+Xu Fu perishes in a storm while fishing at sea.
+To repay the debts, their mother, Xu's wife, with no other choice, has to become a maid for He Renzhai, the owner of a privately owned shipping fleet.
+Unfortunately, she is fired from her job for accidentally breaking an antique belonging to the He family.
+Shortly afterwards, she loses her eyesight due to illness.
+However, He Ziying, the He family's young master (少爷), grows up with Xiaomao and Xiaohou, and they become close friends.

-Ten years later, Xiaomao and Xiaohou are still renting the He family's fishing boats to fish, while Ziying is preparing to study abroad to major in Fishing industry.
+Ten years later, Xiaomao and Xiaohou are still renting the He family's fishing boats to fish, while Ziying is preparing to study abroad to major in the fishing industry.
 Before his departure, the three friends gather, and He Ziying vows to reform the Chinese fishing industry when he returns from his studies.
 After Ziying leaves, He Renzhai, in partnership with foreigners, established a fishing company.
 This made life increasingly difficult for the Xu family.
 Unable to sustain themselves by fishing, they returned their boat and moved to Shanghai to live with their uncle.
 In Shanghai, Xiaomao and Xiaohou earn their living by selling songs on the streets under the guidance of their uncle.
 One day, they encounter Ziying while they were selling songs.
-Ziying, out of pity for his old friend, gifted one hundred RMB, but he didn't expect that this one hundred RMB would lead to the siblings being falsely accused of robbery and sent to jail.
-However, this money leads to the siblings being falsely accused of robbery and imprisoned.
-After their release from prison, a fire broke out in the Xu household, their mother and uncle were buried in the fire, and Kitten and Monkey were left homeless.
+Ziying, out of pity for his childhood friends, gifted the pair 100 RMB, but unforeseen to him, this gift would lead to the siblings being falsely accused of robbery and sent to jail.
+After later being cleared of their charges and subsequently being released from prison, they decide to celebrate with their mother at home.
+However, upon arriving back at their house, they discover that a fire broke out in the Xu household.
+Their mother and uncle succumbed to the flames, and Xiaohou and Xiaomao are left homeless.

 The siblings return to their hometown to resume fishing.
-Meanwhile, due to the manager embezzling funds and fleeing, the He family's fishing company went bankrupt.
-He Renzhai suicided.
-He Ziying gave up his ambitions and turned to fishing for a living with his two siblings.
-Tragically, Xiaohou was severely injured on the boat and on the brink of death.
-In his deathbed, Xiaohou requested Xiaomao to sing "Song of the Fishermen" for him one last time.
+Meanwhile, due to the manager of the He Rhezhai fishing company embezzling funds and fleeing, the He family's fishing company went bankrupt.
+To add insult to injury, the manager has also eloped with his lover.
+Unable to cope, He Renzhai takes his own life.
+He Ziying gives up his ambitions and returns to fishing for a living with his two step-siblings.
+Tragically, Xiaohou is severely injured on the boat and on the brink of death.
+About to die, Xiaohou requests that Xiaomao sing "Song of the Fishermen" for him one last time.